Coalition Releases 2024 Community Action Plan

 The Parent and Family Engagement Workgroup’s 2022 Parent Guide was released on Wednesday, September 21.
 This 16-page insert is distributed through the Greenfield Recorder and the Athol Daily News, and includes valuable information for local parents on topics including substance use prevention, mental health promotion, health and nutrition, online safety, and more, with an emphasis on local resources.
 This year’s guide has a great cover article on support systems for transgender young people and their families.
 It also includes lots of photos and contributions from the Coalition’s PEER Community Ambassadors (PEER=Parent Engagement, Enrichment, and Resources).
 Take a look and share it widely!

 Born and raised in Springfield Mass, Shaundell is a Spiritual Latina, married mom of 4, with Lived Experience of Homelessness.
 She is currently the Three County Continuum of Care, Coordinated Entry Specialist with Community Action Pioneer Valley.
 Shaundell has worked in many roles over the last 14 years, including as a CNA in local Skilled Nursing facilities and a Skills Trainer and Options Counselor for Stavros.
 Shaundell is a fierce advocate in anything and anyone that she can be a voice for.
-She co-chairs the CTC Racial Justice Workgroup, is on the Rural Development Inc. Board of Directors, initiated the Hampden County Resource Network, facilitates the COC Equity and Inclusion Committee, and is a consultant for the “Re-Imaging Shelter” Project of the National Coalition for the Homeless.
-Shaundell strongly believes that systemic change is needed to end homelessness, promote disability rights, dismantle systems of white dominant culture and oppression, and integrate Racial Justice and Equity into our Social, Economic, and School systems.
+She co-chairs the CTC Grand Rising Workgroup, is on the Rural Development Inc. Board of Directors, initiated the Hampden County Resource Network, facilitates the COC Equity and Inclusion Committee, and is a consultant for the “Re-Imaging Shelter” Project of the National Coalition for the Homeless.
+Shaundell strongly believes that systemic change is needed to end homelessness, promote disability rights, dismantle systems of white dominant culture and oppression, and integrate Justice for All into our Social, Economic, and School systems.

 Shaundell is brilliant, dedicated, warm, welcoming, kind, charismatic, and fun.
 She is a natural-born leader.
 The Coalition is delighted to present Shaundell with this award.